Strathclyde: History

 The region was named after the ancient British or Brythonic Damnonii Kingdom of Strathclyde.
-The kingdom had broadly covered the southern part of the region created in 1975, with the Argyll and Buteshire parts of the region not having been within the ancient kingdom.
-Conversely, the kingdom had at times included areas further to the south which were not included in the region created in 1975, including Dumfries and Galloway and Cumbria.
+The kingdom had broadly covered the southern part of the local government region created in 1975, thus with the Argyll and Buteshire parts not having been within the ancient kingdom.
+Conversely, the kingdom had included areas further to the south, which were never part of the post-1975 Strathclyde (Dumfries and Galloway, as well as Cumbria in England).

 Strathclyde Regional Council was responsible for education, social work, police, fire, sewage, strategic planning, roads, and transport.
 It employed almost 100,000 public servants, almost half of whom were teachers, lecturers and others in the education service.